Skip to content

 • The gateway assigns a sessionId to each SSE connection.

-• The React SDK attaches this ID to every HTTP POST via the X-A2UI-Session header.
+• The React SDK attaches this ID to every HTTP POST via the X-Freesail-Session header.

-• The agent receives the sessionId through a synthetic __session_connected action.
+• The agent receives the sessionId via the __session_connected action when a session connects.

 import { ReactUI } from 'freesail';